Faner217/Faner217.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Our plug-n-play e-knit demo is accepted in Ubicomp 2025!
+Our plug-n-play e-knit is accepted in Ubicomp 2025 Intelligent Soft Wearables workshop!
 And we will show a demo for it.
 See you in Aalto!